The Holiday Seafood Guide

 creamed spinach and salmon

 Preparing holiday seafood dishes is firmly rooted in old-world traditions—long-standing ones carried forward to the new world.
-The practice of holiday seafood dishes, in part, relates to religious observances of abstaining from meat on holy days.
-Still, there’s also a practical side to enjoying seafood around the holidays: seafood was and is an abundant resource in both the old world and the new.
+In part, the practice of holiday seafood dishes relates to religious observances of abstaining from meat on holy days.
+Still, there’s also a practical side to enjoying seafood around the holidays: seafood was and is an abundant resource in both the old and new worlds.

-In particular, in Maine, seafood is a part of the tradition as it is a livelihood.
-For Mainers, especially over Christmastime, eating seafood chowder is a long-held tradition.
+In Maine, seafood is a part of the tradition as it is a livelihood.
+Eating seafood chowder is a long-held tradition for Mainers, especially over Christmastime.
 In fact, throughout New England, no Christmas dinner is complete without seafood chowder on the menu, and, in many households, from shrimp bowls and oyster plates to grilled lobster, seafood dishes are common fare.

 1. Maine Shrimp and Scallops

-Known for their firm texture and sweet flavor, wild-caught Atlantic Sea Scallops are an excellent seafood stew choice.
-The key to a successful stew is in using the highest quality, fresh seafood.
+Wild-caught Atlantic Sea Scallops are an excellent seafood stew choice known for their firm texture and sweet flavor.
+The key to a successful stew is to use the highest quality, fresh seafood.
 Try Martha Greenlaw’s Maine Shrimp and Scallop Stew.

 2. Maine Crab Meat